 All eyes on June this time around!
-The European summer is fast approaching, the Canadian snow is melting, and the dry season is getting going across the African continent.
-Whether you’ve always wanted to slurp schnapps at a Swedish celebration, track endangered mountain gorillas in Rwanda or hike to the summit of Mount Batur in Bali.
-Here’s your guide for where to travel in June.
+The European summer is fast approaching, the Canadian snow is melting, and the dry season is getting going across Africa.
+Whether you’ve always wanted to slurp schnapps at a Swedish celebration, track endangered mountain gorillas in Rwanda or hike to the summit of Mount Batur in Bali, here’s your guide to where to travel in June.

-As the snow melts, lakes and rivers defrost and grasslands slowly start coming back to life.
-Encouraging native wildlife, such as furry black and brown bears, to go in search of food after months of hibernation.
+As the snow melts, lakes and rivers defrost and grasslands slowly start coming back to life, encouraging native wildlife such as black and brown bears to go in search of food after months of hibernation.
 It’s also worth mentioning that Canada is a perfect destination for those looking to unleash their inner thrill-seeker, with countless opportunities for mountain biking and river rafting.

-June brings about the most typically Swedish celebration ever – Midsommar (or Midsummer) – when Swedes raise a glass to the summer solstice.
+June brings about the most typically Swedish celebration ever, AKA Midsommar (or Midsummer), when Swedes raise a glass to the summer solstice.
 The festivities have their roots in Pagan tradition, which is where the midsommarstång (or maypole) supposedly comes from.
-Merriment manifests itself in pretty flower crowns, pickled herring, singing folk songs, dancing and copious amounts of aquavit.
+Merriment manifests itself in pretty flower crowns, pickled herring, folk songs, dancing and copious amounts of aquavit.

 Aside from the excitement of Midsommar, Sweden in June is just beautiful.
-Temperatures are slowly creeping upwards and the days are at their longest, leaving plenty of hours of sunshine to be enjoyed however you like.
-Whether that’s taking a peaceful ferry ride around Stockholm’s archipelago, or treating yourself to a spot of fika (or coffee and cake) at one of the capital’s many independent cafes.
+Temperatures are slowly creeping upwards and the days are at their longest, leaving plenty of hours of sunshine to be enjoyed whether that’s taking a peaceful ferry ride around Stockholm’s archipelago or treating yourself to a spot of fika (coffee and cake) at one of the capital’s many independent cafes.

-June falls within Indonesia’s dry season making it an ideal time to visit, and warm sunny days enable you to explore the islands of this tropical archipelago with ease.
+June falls within Indonesia’s dry season making it an ideal time to visit with warm, sunny days that enable you to explore this tropical archipelago with ease.
 If you’ve always dreamt of seeing orangutans in the wild, make your way to Gunung National Park in Sumatra for your best chance to do so.
-You’ll come across some 300 bird species and might even spot an endangered Sumatran tiger too.
+You’ll come across some 300 bird species and might even spot an endangered Sumatran tiger.

 Throughout June the days in Madagascar are bright and temperate.
-The occasional rain shower is still to be expected though, as we’re not firmly at the height of the dry season yet.
-It’s a brilliant time for observing wildlife, such as watching playful baby lemurs and humpback whales returning to the coasts of Ile Sainte-Marie.
+The occasional rain shower is still to be expected though, as it’s not firmly at the height of the dry season yet.
+It’s a brilliant time for observing wildlife, like watching playful baby lemurs and humpback whales returning to the coasts of Ile Sainte-Marie.
 Clear and calm waters also make it easier to observe diverse African marine life.

-Aside from incredible fauna, Madagascar is also home to some spectacular scenery.
-From the bizarre rock formations making up Tsingy de Bemaraha National Park to the unique ancient trees lining the iconic Avenue of the Baobabs.
+Aside from incredible fauna, Madagascar is also home to some spectacular scenery, from the bizarre rock formations making up Tsingy de Bemaraha National Park to the ancient trees lining the iconic Avenue of the Baobabs.
 There’s plenty of opportunity for activity here too.
 Spend your days trekking to secluded swimming holes and cruising the Matsiatra River in a traditional dugout canoe.

 Bask in the serene atmosphere of the Chobe River on a sunset cruise, keeping your eyes peeled for elephants, cheetahs and lions frolicking on the shore.
-Journey into the unspoiled wilderness of the Okavango Delta, looking for hippos, crocodiles and more, before setting up camp in the African bush.
-Visit the Khama Rhino Sanctuary too, the only place left in Botswana with both black and white rhinos.
+Journey into the unspoiled wilderness of the Okavango Delta to look for hippos and crocodiles before setting up camp in the African bush.
+Or visit the Khama Rhino Sanctuary, the only place left in Botswana with both black and white rhinos.

 Come June it’s all go, go, go in Hungary with festivals sprouting up across the capital.
-First is their Summer Festival, which offers a broad range of cultural performances such as concerts, musicals and comedy shows, all housed in an open-air theatre.
-Their Danube Carnival starts a week or so later and hosts nearly 400 artists from all over the world, including contemporary dancers and folk musicians.
+First is the Summer Festival, which offers a broad range of cultural performances including concerts, musicals and comedy shows (all housed in an open-air theatre).
+The Danube Carnival starts a week or so later and hosts nearly 400 artists from all over the world, including contemporary dancers and folk musicians.